Buying property in the Balearic Islands

 In the north, Sóller and the Port de Sóller are popular with foreign property buyers now that a tunnel through the mountains connects the area quickly to the rest of the island.
 In the old town, you’ll find attractive townhouses and lovely fincas in the surrounding hills.
 Property at the port is made up mainly of apartments with sea views.

-British buyers do tend to favour the north of the island, but there are some great places to settle in the south too.
-Andratx and Port d’Andratx, for example, are located in the southwest, against a backdrop of the beautiful Tramuntana Mountains.
-The port still retains its origins as a fishing port, but is sought after by British and other nationalities as it offers old and new types of accommodation.
+British buyers do tend to favour the north of the island.
+However, there are some great places to settle in the south too.
+Andratx and Port d’Andratx, for example, are located in the southwest.
+They sit against a backdrop of the beautiful Tramuntana Mountains.
+The port still retains its origins as a fishing port.
+Now, however, it’s sought after by British and other nationalities as it offers old and new types of accommodation.
 The elevated town of Andratx has a good mix of property, and is slightly less expensive than at the Port.

 Learn the language

-The languages spoken in Mallorca are a Catalan dialect, Mallorquin, and Spanish.
+The languages spoken in Mallorca are a Catalan dialect (Mallorquin) and Spanish.
 The islanders are extremely keen to preserve their culture and traditions.
-While at the same time welcoming more than 6 million visitors a year.
-English and German are widely spoken in tourist areas.
+Many do, however, speak fluent English and German in tourist areas.

 Palma is the major seaport of the island and there are several ferries connecting Mallorca to mainland Spain.
 Palma International Airport, often called Aeroport de Son Sant Joan, lies just 8km east of the city.
 It provides connections to numerous countries all year round.
 More passengers visit Palma Airport than the airport of any other city in Spain.

-Menorca has been heavily influenced by the different cultures who have settled there.
+Menorca is heavily influenced by the different cultures who have settled there.
 The result is a mix of colonial and local architecture.
-Expats are attracted to the numerous festes and fiestas that take place throughout the summer, including the Festes de Sant Joan which takes place in Ciutadella (the ancient capital of Menorca), 23-25 June.
+Expats are attracted to the numerous festes and fiestas that take place throughout the summer. these include the Festes de Sant Joan which takes place in Ciutadella (the ancient capital of Menorca), 23-25 June.

-The climate here is a warm Mediterranean weather, with average highs close to 30˚ in the summer, and temperatures rarely below 8˚ in the winter.
+The climate here is a warm Mediterranean weather, with average highs close to 30˚C/86°F in the summer, and temperatures rarely below 8˚C/46°F in the winter.

 Where to go?

-There are numerous attractions for expats to visit in Menorca, but many of those who do go there do so for the quiet lifestyle and quality of life available.
+There are numerous attractions for expats to visit in Menorca.
+That said, many come more for the quiet lifestyle and quality of life available.
 Ciutadella is popular for its history, including numerous old civil and religious buildings, built in the 17th century.

 Menorca has been heavily influenced by the different cultures who have settled there since prehistoric times, giving the island a mixture of colonial and local architecture.

-Menorca international Airport is located just under 5km from Mahón, the island’s capital city.
-From the UK, the island is served by British Airways, EasyJet, Flybe, Monarch and Ryanair with numerous flights from across the countries.
+Menorca International Airport is located just under 5km from Mahón, the island’s capital city.
+British Airways, EasyJet, Flybe and Ryanair served the island from the UK.
 Passengers from mainland Spain and beyond can reach the island by ferry.

-Ibiza is MUCH more than its reputation, and is incredibly popular with expats thanks to its diversity and relaxed way of life.
-This has ensured the existence of a large expat community here, with many people speaking English and a large UK National Curriculum-teaching school, Morna International Collage, based near Santa Gertudis de Fruitera.
+Ibiza is much more than its reputation.
+It’s incredibly popular with expats thanks to its diversity and relaxed way of life.
+This ensures the existence of a large expat community here, with many people speaking English.
+There’s a large UK National Curriculum-teaching school, Morna International Collage, based near Santa Gertrudis de Fruitera.

 More history than you might think

 Ibiza Town (Eivissa) is particularly popular, and situated south of the island.
 The historic centre of this city is classified by UNESCO and is one of the most picturesque cities in the Mediterranean.
-It is surrounded by a wall, which has been classified as an ancient memorial since 1942.
-The wall was built between 1554 and 1585, as a hexagonal structure with three doors to get in – including the Las Tablas Gate and the Portal Nou.
+It is surrounded by walls, classified as an ancient memorial since 1942.
+The wall dates from between 1554 and 1585.
+It’s a hexagonal structure with three doors to get in – including the Las Tablas Gate and the Portal Nou.

-The weather of Ibiza is one of the most attractive features, and there are an average of 300+ days sunshine a year, with 12 hours of sunshine a day during the summer.
-Winter days are cooler, but the weather rarely drops below 10 degrees – 20 degree plus days are not rare.
+The weather of Ibiza is one of the most attractive features.
+There are an average of 300+ days sunshine a year, with 12 hours of sunshine a day during the summer.
+Winter days are cooler, but the weather rarely drops below 10°C/50°F. 20°C/68°F plus days are not rare.

-Ibiza airport is just under two hours flying time from the UK, and is served by direct flights from various airports around the country (as well as the rest of Spain and Europe) throughout the summer season and beyond.
+Ibiza airport is just under two hours flying time from the UK.
+Direct flights serve it from various airports around the country (as well as the rest of Spain and Europe) throughout the summer season and beyond.
 The airport is around 7km southwest of Ibiza Town, and from there you can easily reach the rest of the island.

 Average Property Prices across the Islands